 Visitors to the building will be limited.
 They will be required to adhere to CDC screening guidelines.
-Limitations include employees who are not otherwise scheduled to work on a given day.
+Limitations include employees who are not otherwise scheduled to work in a given building on a given day.
 In general, the building will be considered closed for the summer with only essential staff, any other employees assigned to work when absolutely necessary, and construction contractors being within the building.